(reading time: 1 hour, 30 minutes)

 “They had cities then,” Vyra corrected.
 Her frustration showed in her breath as wisps of that acidic black gas.
 “You’ve never heard their words, which they use bubbles to form by the way, or seen their buildings because they didn’t live like folk after the Age of Tragedy.
 They were hunted down, forced into gaps in rotting wood.
 They went feral, defensively forgetting their cities, their arts, and their poetry.
 Down here in the Pipes, some of it remains.
-There are a few strains of them why try to keep it up.
+There are a few strains of them who try to keep it up.
 Like that fellow there.”

 She pointed above Rob’s head.
-He leapt backward at the sight of a greenish blob clinging to the archway.
+He leapt back at the sight of a green blob clinging to the archway.
 It was a prosite, recognizable by the single black-veined eye floating in its jellied mass.
 Its body stretched like a rope of snot until the eye was even with their faces, and then it spoke, bubbles forming deep within it, rising to the surface, and popping out words.

 “Collected a new one have you Vyra?” it said in a voice like the fizz of slimy seltzer.

 “You speak Wide Porcian?”
 Rob asked it.
 The prosites he was used to could understand it, but never voiced anything other than bubbling squeals and hisses.

 “I can speak all languages,” it hissed back, vertical pupils narrowing.
 “I heard you know nothing of our history, the only actual history Porce ever had.”

 “We don’t have time for you,” Vyra said with a roll of her eyes.
 “I want him to meet the others.
 I want to see them peck at his flesh a little.
 See how much he jumps when they do.”
 She flashed a mischievous black and gray smile at Rob, who did his best to maintain his composure.